-- Broadcast journalism (for students interested in careers in radio, television, or film); - Media studies (for students who want to gain a better understanding of the systems and institutions distributing mediated information in society): - Promotion/public relations (for students w ho w ish to develop communication skills for commercial, as w ell as non-commercial, employment in publicity, promotions, sales and corporate communication, and community services); and - Organizational communication (for students interested in pursuing consulting or in serving as managers for private and public institutions).
+- Media production and performance (for students interested in non-journalistic careers in radio, television, or film); - Media studies (for students who want to gain a better understanding of the systems and institutions distributing mediated information in society); - Promotion/public relations (for students w ho w ish to develop communication skills for commercial, as well as non-commercial, employment in publicity, promotions, sales and corporate communication, and community services); and - Organizational communication (for students interested in pursuing consulting or in serving as managers for private and public institutions).
 In addition to these educational and occupational opportunities, a student might choose to pursue directions which could lead to an advanced degree in communication.